How EnTrade nature markets work

 EnTrade

-EnTrade operates a transparent, fair and efficient market – applying the settlement rules and certifying projects.
+EnTrade operates a transparent, fair and efficient market – applying the environmental market rules, certifying and verifying projects.

 Man Standing In A Field